BlocProtocol/BLOC-wiki/docs/Getting-Started.md

-# Getting Started with TurtleCoin
+# Getting Started with BLOC

-## What is TurtleCoin?

-TurtleCoin is a fast, easy and private cryptocurrency which allows you to send money to friends and businesses.

-One of TurtleCoin's main goals is to make things as simple and as accessible as possible for everyday people, creating a cryptocurrency which is inviting, fun and friendly.
+[BLOC](https://bloc.money) is a secure, private, decentralized, egalitarian, fungible and fast cryptocurrency with a focus on accessibility, security and simplicity.
+BLOC makes getting started with cryptocurrency easier than ever.
+Send money worldwide immediately and without costly intermediaries using the blockchain technology.

-Below is essentially a checklist of tasks you have to do to get started with TurtleCoin.
+Below is essentially a checklist of tasks you have to do to get started with BLOC

-## 1. Setting Up a New Wallet
+## Setting up a new BLOC wallet

-There are multiple types of wallets you can use with TurtleCoin.
+There are multiple type of wallets you can use with [BLOC](https://bloc.money)

 To view a list of them, their interface and a brief description, as a well as guides on how to use them, you can check [this guide](../guides/wallets/Making-a-Wallet).

-## 2. Start Mining TurtleCoin<a name="mining"></a>
+## Start mining BLOC

-Mining is essentially the process of using your computer to help verify and secure a cryptocurrency network, in our case, it is the TurtleCoin network.
-By doing this, you will be rewarded with TurtleCoin.
+Cryptocurrency mining includes two functions, namely: adding transactions to the blockchain (securing and verifying) and also releasing new currency.
+Mining needs a device such as a computer or mobile device and a special program to run.
+Once the miner is started you will get rewarded in [BLOC](https://bloc.money)

 If you want to learn about cryptocurrencies, mining is a great place to start!

-To view an in-depth guide on how to mine TurtleCoin, you can view [this guide](../guides/mining/Mining)
+To view an in-depth guide on how to mine [BLOC](https://bloc.money), you can view [this guide](../guides/mining/Mining)

-## 3. Socialize!<a name="socialize"></a>
+## Socialize

-We have an awesome community and would love for you to join in!

-You can join our [Discord](http://chat.turtlecoin.lol/) or come on over to our [subreddit!](https://reddit.com/r/trtl) We can't wait to see you :)
+Come and socialise with us!
+Check out our social networks to make sure you stay up to date and meet crypto enthusiast like you.
+This is the updated list of all the official links regarding the [BLOC](https://bloc.money) project.